-- 1. an English language translation of the audited consolidated and separate financial statements and the auditors' report thereon and of the notes thereto of the Issuer in respect of the years ended 31 December 2023 and 31 December 2022 (the "Audited Financial Statements"); - 2. an English language translation of the unaudited interim condensed consolidated and separate financial statements of the Issuer for the six month period ended on 30 June 2024 (the "Unaudited Interim Financial Statements"); and - 3. the terms and conditions set out on pages 61 to 114 of the Issuer's base prospectus dated 24 November 2023.
+- 1. an English language translation of the audited consolidated and separate financial statements and the auditors' report thereon and of the notes thereto of the Issuer in respect of the years ended 31 December 2024 and 31 December 2023 (the "Audited Financial Statements"); - an English language translation of the unaudited, unreviewed interim condensed consolidated and separate financial statements of the Issuer for the three month period ended on 31 March 2025 (the "Unaudited, Unreviewed Interim Financial Statements").